TwilioDevEd/automated-survey-spring/README.md

 The results of the survey should be there.

-### Running the tests
+## Running the tests

-Running the tests with gradle is as simple as executing `gradle test` on the command line.
+Running the tests with gradle is as simple as executing `./gradlew test` on the command line.
 Just remember to set up the correct `DATABASE_URL` environment variable as running the test will delete all the records in the database.